teamhanko/hanko/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@teamhanko/hanko-frontend-sdk?label=hanko-frontend-sdk)](https://www.npmjs.com/package/@teamhanko/hanko-frontend-sdk)

 # About Hanko
-Hanko is an open-source user authentication and management system with a focus on moving the login beyond passwords, while being 100% deployable today – without compromise.
+Hanko is an open-source user authentication system with a focus on moving the login beyond passwords, while being 100% deployable today – without compromise.

 - Built around latest [passkey](https://www.passkeys.io) technology as introduced by Apple, Google, and Microsoft
-- Hanko login box and user profile that integrate in minutes
+- Hanko login box that integrates in minutes
 - API-first, small footprint, cloud-native

 Hanko is built and maintained by [Hanko.io](https://www.hanko.io), an active member of the [FIDO Alliance](https://fidoalliance.org/company/hanko/).
 This project is the sum of 5 years of experience implementing FIDO and WebAuthn-based authentication in many different applications and platforms.